Everybody has heard of a will. A lot of people would have had to deal with a will when somebody close to them has died.

 The long answer: we recommend that every person has a will.
 If you make a will, you can ensure that your estate, which includes all of your property, including personal belongings and money, will be given to the person that you would like it to be given to.

-- Next of kin (i.e. brothers, sisters, grandparents, aunts, uncles and cousins).
+- your next of kin (i.e. brothers, sisters, grandparents, aunts, uncles and cousins), and

 This appears to be a pretty sensible list, but it can result in unintended consequences.
-Let’s take a look at a couple of real life examples that we have seen in the past few months at Quinn & Scattini.
+Let’s take a look at a couple of real life examples that we have seen.

 In the first example, there was a 24 year old man who died suddenly.
 Let’s call him John.
 John did not have a spouse or any children.
 This means that all of his estate would go to his parents in accordance with the Act.
 This seems like a reasonable outcome until you find out that John’s mother died prior to John (and therefore could not inherit anything) and John had had no contact with his father since he was a toddler.